FYI details💭

 While sarcoidosis can be a challenging diagnosis, understanding its potential symptoms is the first step toward seeking the right medical attention and embarking on a path to better health.

-This website www.about-sarcoidosis.com is not, an is not meant to be comprehensive and should only be used for informational purposes only.
+Is not, an is not meant to be comprehensive; and should only be used for informational purposes only!